flick-23/HacktoberFest/README.md

 ## Rules To Contribute To This Repo

+- You can also add a front-end website template.
+(These PR's will be given more preference)
 - You can write solutions in C/C++/Java/Python/JS for Data Structure and Algorithms.
-- Or You can also add a front-end website template.
 - Follow file naming convention for all your pull requests.
 - While adding any content it should be inside its appropiate directory
 - if there is any problem with inaccurate solution create an issue!